jguerra7/NetworkingUSAF/Network/Guided_labs/08_Network_programming.md

 localhost - - [18/Apr/2013 13:39:33] "GET / HTTP/1.1" 200 -
 localhost - - [18/Apr/2013 13:39:33] "GET /favicon.ico HTTP/1.1" 200
 ```
+## What's Happening:

+In this script, we created the CustomHTTPServer class inherited from the HTTPServer class.
+In the constructor method, the CustomHTTPServer class sets up the server address and port received as a user input.
+In the constructor, our web server's RequestHandler class has been set up.
+Every time a client is connected, the server handles the request according to this class.

+The RequestHandler defines the action to handle the client's GET request.
+It sends an HTTP header (code 200) with a success message Hello from server! using the write() method.